-Application for admission of international students is limited to persons who have been granted F-1 visas for the purpose of study in the United States.
+Upon successful completion of the admission requirements below, students who are approved for admission will be issued an I-20.
+Students must then apply for and be granted an F-1 visa.
 BBCC offers instruction in English as a Foreign Language from an intermediate level to English 101.

-Prospective students may request an international application for admission from the Admissions/Registration Office, Big Bend Community College, 7662 Chanute Street, Moses Lake WA 98837-3299 or at the BBCC website www.bigbend.edu.
+Prospective students may request an application for international student admission from the Admissions/ Registration Office, Big Bend Community College, 7662 Chanute Street, Moses Lake WA 98837 or at the BBCC website www.bigbend.edu.

-Admission Requirements
+International Student Admission Requirements

-The following admission requirements must be completed 30 days prior to the first day of class.
+(The following admission requirements must be completed 30 days prior to the first day of class.)

-- BBCC application for admission form must be submitted. - 2.
-Official copy of high school and college transcripts must be submitted with official English translation. - 3.
+- 1. BBCC application for admission must be submitted. - 2.
+Official copy of high school and/or college transcripts must be submitted with official English translation. - 3.
 Proof of adequate financial support for all expenses for one academic year (September to June) must be documented on the Declaration and Certification of Finances form or official bank letterhead. - 4.
 English proficiency must be documented.
-One of the following is acceptable. - A. A TOEFL (Test of English as a Foreign Language) Score of 133/450 indicated by an official score report.
-Copies are not acceptable. - B. A satisfactory score on the BBCC English Placement Test.
+One of the following is acceptable. - A. A minimum TOEFL (Test of English as a Foreign Language) Score of 450 on the paper exam; 133 on the computerized exam or 48 on the internet based exam with a minimum score of 12 on each section: reading, writing, speaking and listening.
+An official score report must be submitted to the Admissions/Registration Office.
+Copies are not acceptable. - B. For students already in the United States, a satisfactory score on the BBCC English Placement Test.
 This test must be taken on campus.
-See the Placement Tests section of this catalog for more information. - C. Completion of level 108 at an ELS Language Center - D. Minimum STEP/Eiken score of 2A.
+See the Placement Tests section of this catalog for more information.

+- C. Completion of level 108 at an ELS Language Center. - D. Minimum STEP/Eiken score of 2A.

-After the requirements have been met, the Admissions/Registration Office will request a non-refundable advance payment of tuition and fees in the amount of \$80.00 U.S. This deposit must be received before the I-20 will be issued.
+After the above requirements have been met, the Admissions/Registration Office will request a nonrefundable advance payment of tuition and fees in the amount of \$80.00 U.S. This deposit must be received before the I-20 will be issued.